CarlosB03/Task-Tracker/README.md

 # Task-Tracker
 <hr>
 A client based task tracker made with Javascript.
-In order to this app you must have NodeJS installed.
+In order to run this app you must have NodeJS installed.

 ## How to Run
 ```bash